 Vancouver BC—April 13th, 2021: Starling Minds, a leading digital mental health platform launches its new Return-to-Health program and Customer Portal to make engaging and effective digital mental healthcare accessible to employees on absence or short-term disability leave.

 “Employers and disability insurers are being hit by a tsunami of short-term disability claims from the prolonged impacts of the COVID-19 pandemic, says Peter Oxley, Chief Executive Officer at Starling Minds.
 “Our Return-to-Health platform has been purpose-built for the needs of the disability management space.
-It provides affordable and scalable access to digital therapy support for both physical and mental health claims, along with powerful administrative and therapy tracking tools for case managers and clinicians to efficiently manage their claimants.”
+It provides affordable and scalable access to digital mental health support for both physical and mental health claims, along with powerful administrative and tracking tools for case managers and clinicians to efficiently manage their claimants.”

 Starling Return-to-Health key features: